pvatsa/pvatsa.github.io/asthrasoft.com/README.md

  2. [T02.AI Driven Compliance Verification](C01/T02/P000.Cover) - a platform for verifying document compliance that can be used in multiple industries like healthcare, education and finance.
  3. [T03.SaaS Order Fulfilment](C01/T03/P000.Cover) - A SaaS order fulfilment platform that scales to 1000s of customers with complex integrations.
  4. [T04.Tele-medicine platform](C01/T03/P000.Cover) - A custom web-RTC based video consultation platform integrated with the Hospital ERP
- 5. [T05.ERP Cloud Collaboration](C01/T03/P000.Cover) - A platform that extends a SAGE ERP into the cloud and leverages video conferencing and cognitive features to unlock business value.
+ 5. [T05.ERP Cloud Collaboration](C01/T03/P000.Cover) - A platform that extends a traditional ERP into the cloud and leverages video conferencing and cognitive features to unlock business value.
  6. [T05.Micro-financing](C01/T03/P000.Cover) - A platform that allows small businesses to apply and manage micro-loans with an AI driven credit scoring engine.
  7. [T05.AI Powered Assessments](C01/T03/P000.Cover) - an assessment platform that uses video analytics for hiring and recruitment.